 As part of the general internal controls and risk management processes, Sage also has specific internal controls and risk management systems to govern financial reporting.
 The requirements for producing financial information are governed by the Group Accounting Manual, against which the Group’s external auditors review the financial statements.
 Financial control requirements are set out in a detailed Financial Controls Policy, which is subject to internal audit reviews on an annual basis.

 Any part of the Group not subject to a specific internal audit review of financial controls in any given year is required to self-assess on the effectiveness of their financial control environment.

-Processes have been set up during the year to ensure that assurance can be provided over whether the Annual Report & Accounts is considered to be fair, balanced and understandable.
-Management representations, external and internal audit reviews and an independent messaging review have taken place to provide this assurance.
+Processes have been set up during the year to ensure that assurance can be provided over whether the annual report and accounts are considered to be fair, balanced, and understandable.
+Management representations, external and internal audit reviews, and an independent messaging review have taken place to provide this assurance.